Florida International University: Academics

-FIU offers 191 academic programs, 60 baccalaureate programs, 81 master's programs, 3 specialist programs, 34 doctoral programs, and 4 professional programs in 23 colleges and schools.
+FIU offers 191 academic programs, 60 baccalaureate programs, 81 master's programs, three specialist programs, 34 doctoral programs, and 4 professional programs in 23 colleges and schools.
 In addition, 97% of the faculty have terminal degrees, and 50% currently have tenure at the university with a student/teacher ratio of 27:1.

-In the early 2000s (decade), emphasis at FIU was placed on growth in degree programs and student enrollment.
-Since 2005 however, student enrollment has been capped and emphasis became placed on improving the quality of the existing academic programs.
+In the early 2000s, emphasis at FIU was placed on growth in degree programs and student enrollment.
+Since 2005, however, student enrollment has been capped, and emphasis has been placed on improving the quality of the existing academic programs.
 With the addition of the College of Medicine, the demand for facilities and classroom space has greatly increased.

 Tuition

 For the 2019–2020 academic year, tuition costs are: